top of page

 When you spend time reflecting, and the feelings of guilt and shame creep in, will you banish them with vulnerability?
 As difficult as dealing with these emotions is, you have control over your response.

-So, instead of retreating into guilt and shame, why don’t we shift our thinking?
-Instead of focusing on everything we could have been and should have done, why not celebrate what you've accomplished so far?
+So, instead of retreating into guilt and shame, try to shift your thinking?
+Rather than focusing on what you could have been and what you should have done, why not celebrate what you've accomplished so far?

-Because when guilt and shame write our internal narrative, we have no power.
+Because when guilt and shame write your internal narrative, you have no power.
 Take your power back.
 Embrace vulnerability.
 Be courageous.
 Banish guilt and shame to the swamp for good.